Computational-Imaging-LAB/MRS_Education/README.md

 # MRS Education

-# We provide installation guides of LCModel for macOS, Linux and Windows.
+# We provide installation guides of LCModel-VESPA and other software requirements of our MRS education for macOS, Linux and Windows.

 # Installations